How to Deal With Adversity: 3 Ways for Christians

 God’s words say, “For example: Something happens that requires you to endure hardship, at which time you should understand what God’s will is and how you should be mindful of His will.
 You must not satisfy yourself: First put yourself to one side.
 Nothing is more abject than the flesh.
 You must seek to satisfy God, and you must fulfill your duty.
 With such thoughts, God will bring especial enlightenment to you in this matter, and your heart will also find comfort.”

-God’s words tell us that when we encounter adversity, we should first quiet ourselves before God and seek His will.
+God’s words tell us that when things don’t go our way, we should first quiet ourselves before God and seek His will.
 This is the only way God will enlighten and guide us, and allow us to understand His will clearly and have a way forward.
 At the same time, this can prevent us from complaining, blaming God and offending God’s disposition.

 For example, when Job faced unfortunate events—his property was stolen, his children met unfortunate ends, and his whole body broke out in painful boils—although he didn’t understand God’s will, he could obey with a God-fearing heart.
 He didn’t speak sinfully, but instead prostrated himself on the ground to seek.
 Then he realized that the things befalling him were not incidental, but were God’s work coming upon him.
 Coming to this realization, he said from the bottom of his heart, “Jehovah gave, and Jehovah has taken away; blessed be the name of Jehovah” (Job 1:21).
 He always trod the path of fearing God and shunning evil.
 Ultimately, he bore a resounding witness for God, was separated from the bondage of Satan, and gained redoubled blessings from God.